One Day in Glasgow | A Local’s Kick-Ass Itinerary

 Head back to the Merchant City to enjoy whisky cocktails at Buck’s Bar or classic drinks and bar food at Bar Home.

-For a real culture shock, head to the charming Alpen Lodge (25A Hope St) for its banging jukebox and live music at the weekends if you can squeeze in.
+For a real culture shock, head to the charming Alpen Lodge (25A Hope St) for its banging jukebox and live music on weekends if you can squeeze in.

 Then get yer dancin’ shoes on because Friday night is ceilidh night at Sloan’s.